 We all know that searching for and seeing potential homes is the fun part of the home-buying process.
 The not-so-fun part?
 The mortgage.

 If you don’t pay attention to the details, your mortgage can end up dragging down the enjoyment of your new home and cause some major regrets.
-Here are two big mistakes to avoid to ensure that you love your mortgage terms as much as your hew home.
+Here are two big mistakes to avoid to ensure that you love your mortgage terms as much as your new home.

 1. Don't put off getting a mortgage first

 Shopping around for the best mortgage rate should be the first step in the home buying process.
-Ideally, you should talk to a mortgage broker a few months before you plan to buy.
+Ideally, you should talk to a mortgage broker a few weeks or even months before you plan to buy.
 It’ll give you time to get your affairs in order to qualify for the best rate and could save you thousands of dollars in the long run.
 What's more, you won’t feel rushed to accept an unattractive loan because you’re worried you’ll miss out on your dream home.

 2. Don’t forget your real budget